draphy/cloudflare-rpc-test/services/service-1/README.md

 1. Clone the repository or copy the provided code.
 2. Install dependencies using `pnpm install` or `npm install`.
 3. Configure the necessary environment variables (if any).
-4. Deploy the Worker using `wrangler publish`.
+4. Deploy the Worker using `wrangler`.